 Adrianna McCollum

 Adrianna McCollum is a writer of nonfiction, fiction, and poetry.
-She won First Place in Nonfiction in the 73rd Annual Jade Ring Writing Contest and has been published in The Bark (Fall 2003), A Year in Ink: Volume 15 (June 2022) & Volume 16 (June 2023), and Creative Wisconsin Magazine (June 2022).
+She won First Place in Nonfiction in the 73rd Annual Jade Ring Writing Contest and has been published in A Year in Ink: Volumes 15 & 16, Creative Wisconsin Magazine, Defenestration Magazine, The Bark, and Wisconsin Writers Anthology 2022.
 She was featured in The Oregon Observer in August 2022 and January 2023.

 Her nonfiction mostly recounts her experiences coming-of-age living with her father in Salt Lake City in the 1980s, while her poetry touches on themes of nature, identity, and motherhood.